tarkhangantumur/laravel_5.1-angularjs-Todo-project/README.md

 # OVERVIEW

-This is a starter project that gives you an out of the box configuration Laravel 5.1 and AngularJS (folder by feature architecture).
+This is a starter project that gives you a configuration Laravel 5.1 and AngularJS (folder by feature architecture).
 Here are the goodies that you'll get:

 * Laravel 5.1
 * Angular
 * Angular Material
 * Blazing fast Elixir 3.0 configuration with custom tasks
-* artisan generators for angular (artisan ng:feature name, artisan ng:dialog name, etc..)
-* check out the full list of features

 # Installation